ucb-dataj/2018/md/week14.md

 This example uses the function `list.files` to list all the files in the folder `ca_discipline`, then makes an empty data frame called `ca_discipline` using the **dplyr** function `data_frame`.

-The loop prints each file name, then ruses the `read_csv` function from **readr** to load each file into a temporary data frame called `tmp`, which gets overwritten in each iteration of the loop.
+The loop prints each file name, then uses the `read_csv` function from **readr** to load each file into a temporary data frame called `tmp`, which gets overwritten in each iteration of the loop.
 The final step in each iteration of the loop is to append `tmp` to the `ca_discipline` data frame using the dplyr function `bind_rows`.

 The `read_csv` function is a little more complicated than we've seen before.
 Because the files are in the `ca_discipline` folder, the location of each must be defined as `ca_discipline/f` using the `paste0` function, which concatenates strings of text.